Certifications and Standards

 Perry Johnson Registrars, Inc. provides independent, 3rd-party quality system audits to the quality and environmental management systems of ISO 9001.

 Tompkins strives to adhere to all relevant NIOSHA and RoHS standards.

-After January 2007, all parts shipped from our manufacturing facilities had trivalent chrome.
-Tompkins did not increase prices for trivalent chrome, and it did not require any change in assembly procedures or torque values.
+After January 2007, all parts shipped from our manufacturing facilities had trivalent chromate.
+Tompkins did not increase prices for trivalent chromate, and it did not require any change in assembly procedures or torque values.
 We have seen, in fact, improved corrosion resistance.

 You can read the official press releases from 2006 concerning the changes in plating:

 About NIOSHA and RoHS